kyungjae-lee/engineers-notebook/operating-systems/execution-of-the-os.md

-* The kernel is code that executes outside of the context of a process.
-It has its own
+* Traditional approach, common on many older operating systems.
+(No longer used in modern operating systems.)

+* In this model the concept of process is considered to apply only to user programs.
+The operating system code is executed as a separate entity that operates in privileged mode and has its own:

   * Reserved area of memory
-  * System stack for function traces
+  * System stack for controlling procedure calls and returns

-* When the currently running process is interrupted or issues a kernel call, that process' context is  saved.
+* When a currently running process is interrupted or issues a supervisor call, that process' context is saved.

-* Control is transferred to the appropriate instruction within the kernel memory space.
+  $\to$ Control is transferred to the appropriate instruction within the kernel memory space.

-* OS kernel executes desired functionality, then transfers control back to the process or switches in a new one.
+  $\to$ OS kernel executes desired functionality

+  $\to$ Then restores the context of the interrupted process which transfers control back to that process, or switches in a new one.
-* No longer used in modern operating systems

 ### OS Executes within User Processes